Ljungwaldh/Milestone-Project-3/README.md

 - Footer
 	- A simple footer can be found in all pages, with the website logo text, a disclaimer as to who produced the website, a contact email address, and social media links via clickable icons
-	- The footer is sticky on pages where the user is logged in, which is fixed to the bottom of the page until users scroll all the way up to the top of the page.
-This is to ensure that users have contact/relevant social media access conveniently at hand at all times

 - User feedback
 	- Python logic, along with flask (flash messages), has been implemented to give users a simple text message feedback on the screen when certain scenarios happen.
 These include: